Graduate Student Handbook – MSc and PhD in Mathematics, MSc and PhD in Statistics

 - Other orientation information

-International students should refer to the information at Graduate Studies – International Students and at International Student Services for information about study permits, Social Insurance Number, health coverage and general information about living in Hamilton.
+International (visa) students must go to the School of Graduate Studies with your study permit.
+For information about study permits, getting your Social Insurance Number, health coverage and general information about living in Hamilton, please visit the following webpages: Graduate Studies – International Students and International Student Services.

-MSc (thesis) and PhD students: make an appointment to meet with your supervisor.
+M.Sc. (thesis) and Ph.D. students: make an appointment to meet with your supervisor.

-MSc (project) students: make an appointment to meet with the Associate Chair (Graduate).
+M.Sc. (project) students: make an appointment to meet with the Associate Chair (Graduate).

-Note that all graduate students must pass the School of Graduate Studies online courses SGS 101 (Academic Research Integrity and Ethics) and SGS 201 (Accessibility for Ontarians with Disabilities Act).
-These can be completed very easily and quickly, but you cannot graduate until you have passed them, so please attempt them as soon as possible.Information on enrolling in SGS 101 and 201 and other courses is available on the How to Enrol – School of Graduate Studies webpage.
+All graduate students must pass the School of Graduate Studies online courses SGS 101 (Academic Research Integrity and Ethics) and SGS 201 (Accessibility for Ontarians with Disabilities Act).
+These mandatory online courses must be completed within the first month of the first term after admission.
+Information on enrolling and deadlines for completing SGS 101 and 201 are on the How to Enrol – School of Graduate Studies webpage.

 4. Program Committee

 The Associate Chair (Graduate) works with the Graduate Committee to manage and develop the program.
-Decisions include curriculum changes (courses to add or remove), changes in course content and degree requirements.
+Decisions include curriculum changes (courses to add or remove), changes in course content, and degree requirements.
+If you have any suggestions for improving the program, please speak to the Associate Chair (Graduate) or any member of the Committee.

 5. Annual Events